-11 (a) LIMITS ON CONTRIBUTIONS TO CANDIDATES.
+(a) LIMITS ON CONTRIBUTIONS TO CANDIDATES.

-12 (1) Per Candidate Limit.
-No person other than a candidate shall make, and no campaign

-13 treasurer for a candidate committee shall solicit or accept, any contribution which will cause

-14 the total amount contributed by such person to such candidate committee in an election to

-15 exceed \$500.
-The Ethics Commission shall adjust this limit to reflect changes in the California

-16 Consumer Price Index beginning January 1, 2012, provided that such adjustments shall be rounded off

-17 to the nearest \$100.
-The Ethics Commission shall annually report the adjustment calculations on its

-18 website, and shall advise the City Attorney to add a notation to this Section of the published municipal

-19 code whenever the limit is raised by \$100.

-- 20 (2) Overall Limit.
-No person shall make any contribution which will cause the total amount - 21 contributed by such person to all candidate committees in an election to exceed \$500 multiplied by the - 22 number of City elective offices to be voted on at that election. - 23 (b) LIMITS ON CONTRIBUTIONS FROM CORPORATIONS.
-No corporation organized or foreign country, whether for profit or not, shall make a contribution to a candidate committee, provided that nothing in this subsection shall prohibit such a corporation from establishing, administering, and soliciting contributions to a separate segregated fund to be utilized for political purposes by the corporation, provided that the separate segregated fund complies with the requirements of Federal law including Sections 432(e) and 441b of Title 2 of the United States Code and any subsequent amendments to those Sections.
+- (1) Per Candidate Limit.
+No person other than a candidate shall make, and no campaign treasurer for a candidate committee shall solicit or accept, any contribution which will cause the total amount contributed by such person to such candidate committee in an election to exceed \$500.
+The Ethics Commission shall adjust this limit to reflect changes in the California Consumer Price Index beginning January 1, 2012, provided that such adjustments shall be rounded off to the nearest \$100.
+The Ethics Commission shall annually report the adjustment calculations on its website, and shall advise the City Attorney to add a notation to this Section of the published municipal code whenever the limit is raised by \$100. - (2) Overall Limit.
+No person shall make any contribution which will cause the total amount contributed by such person to all candidate committees in an election to exceed \$500 multiplied by the number of City elective offices to be voted on at that election. - (b) LIMITS ON CONTRIBUTIONS FROM CORPORATIONS.
+No corporation organized pursuant to the laws of the State of California, the United States, or any other state, territory, or foreign country, whether for profit or not, shall make a contribution to a candidate

-24 pursuant to the laws of the State of California, the United States, or any other state, territory,